axelpale/nudged/README.md

 ## API

-Nudged API provides a class for nonreflective similarity transformations and 7 types of estimators, one for each combination of translation, scaling, and rotation.
-The ones without translation allow an optional fixed point.
+Nudged API provides a class `Transform` to represent a nonreflective similarity transformation matrix and multiple functions to estimate such transformations from sets of points.

 ### nudged.create(scale, rotation, translationX, translationY)